rackerlabs/support-how-to/content/how-to/cloud-servers/mysql-event-scheduler/index.md

 product_url: cloud-servers
 ---

 MySQL Events are tasks that run according to a schedule.
-At the moment that you create an event, you create a named database object which contains one or more SQL statements ready to be executed, beginning and end, at one or more regular intervals of date and time.
-Similar to the **Task Scheduler** in Windows or **crontab** in UNIX.
+When you create an event, you create a named database object that contains one or more SQL statements ready to be executed, beginning and end, at one or more regular intervals of date and time.
+Similar to the `Task Scheduler` in Windows or `crontab` in UNIX.

 ### Features and properties

 - An event is uniquely identified by its name and the schema to which it is assigned.
-- Perform an specific action according to a schedule one time or recurrent.
+- Perform a specific action according to a schedule one time or recurrent.
-- Import and save files from GitHub&reg;, Dropbox&reg;, Google Drive&reg; and
+- Import and save files from GitHub&reg;, Dropbox&reg;, Google Drive&reg;, and
   One Drive&reg;.
 - Drag and drop markdown and HTML files into Dillinger.
-- Export documents as Markdown, HTML and PDF.
+- Export documents as Markdown, HTML, and PDF.

-First of all, we have to validate the Event Scheduler status.
-The events are executed by a special event scheduler thread.
-When running, the event scheduler thread and its current state can be seen by users if they had the process privilege in the output of `SHOW PROCESSLIST`.
+First of all, you have to validate the status of the Event Scheduler status.
+A special event scheduler thread executes events.
+When running, users can see the event scheduler thread and its current state if the users have the process privilege in the output of `SHOW PROCESSLIST`.

 **Example**